Hannah Brown: Career

-Pageantry
+2009–2018: Pageantry

 Brown began her pageantry career at age 15, competing in local Alabama teen pageants.
 As a teenager, she had placed first runner-up in Miss Alabama's Outstanding Teen 2010 and second runner-up in Miss Alabama Teen USA 2011.
 Brown later competed in Miss Alabama 2013, representing Tuscaloosa, however she did not place in the competition.
 After a brief hiatus from pageantry, Brown returned to compete in Miss Alabama USA 2017, but did not place in the competition.
 She returned the following year, representing West Alabama, and was crowned Miss Alabama USA 2018.

 As Miss Alabama USA 2018, Brown was given the opportunity to represent Alabama at the Miss USA 2018 competition, held in Shreveport, Louisiana.
 While at Miss USA, Brown was roommates with future The Bachelor castmate Caelynn Miller-Keyes, who had been crowned Miss North Carolina USA 2018.
 For the pageant, Brown adopted a platform of mental health awareness, as she had previously suffered from anxiety and depression which caused her to leave pageantry for several years.
 Brown ultimately did not place in the competition and the pageant was won by Sarah Rose Summers of Nebraska.
 She resumed her reign after filming of The Bachelor had completed and crowned Hannah McMurphy as her successor in November 2018.

-Reality television

-The Bachelor
+2018–2020: The Bachelor, The Bachelorette and Dancing with the Stars

 In 2018, Brown was cast in season 23 of The Bachelor, starring former professional football player Colton Underwood.
 Filming for the season took place throughout fall 2018, and Brown was later revealed by ABC to be a contestant on December 6, 2018.
 Brown went on to place seventh in the competition, being eliminated by Underwood during the episode airing February 18, 2019, and filmed in Denver, Colorado.
 During the second part of the season finale, aired on March 12, 2019, Brown was announced by host Chris Harrison as the lead for the upcoming fifteenth season of The Bachelorette.
 Brown is the first Bachelorette cast to not have placed in the top four of a season of The Bachelor.

-The Bachelorette

 In the season finale of The Bachelorette, Brown chose Jed Wyatt as her fiancé, although they later broke up after filming after it emerged through People that Wyatt had been in a relationship with another woman prior to and during his stint on the show.
 Brown later asked runner-up Tyler Cameron out on a date during the finale, although their relationship did not progress.
+On November 10, 2019, Brown won "The Competition Contestant of 2019" at the 45th People's Choice Awards for her time as lead on The Bachelorette.